Pelochus/pelochus-homelab/software/README.md

     docker run -it -v dockerminecraft:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 -e Version=1.19.3 MaxMemory=2048 TZ=Europe/Paris --restart unless-stopped 05jchambers/legendary-minecraft-geyser-floodgate:latest
 ```
 **Uses port 25565 for Java and 19132 for Bedrock**

+## Organizr
+Web interface for organizing services.
+Quite stylish, simple and provides a pretty organized look for the services running in the server, at least those with some kind of web interface or access without SSH / other protocols such as SMB or VPN.
+Like Pi-Hole, **uses port 80**

+### TODO
+Since ports conflict, see if by any chance this theory works:
+pi.hole/admin redirects to PiHole webUI
+pi.hole       redirects to Organizr

+If that doesn't work, you have these two alternatives:
+- Change PiHole port (I want Organizr as the main/start page)
+- Use PiHole or Organizr in a Docker image or something that lets me give it an extra IP (everything has the same local IP except that Docker Image)

 ## Dynamic DNS
 DynDNS is used here due to obvious reasons.
 I'm using NoIP because ISP's router supports it, but I would prefer to use Dynu since it doesn't require an email confirmation every 30 days, but this router doesn't support it and I don't want a DUC service in my homelab installed.